babyloniaapp/docs/logs.md

 ---

-04.06.22 - We planned to deploy the BABY Token today on the Mainnet, we are getting ready for 15th.June. \
+04.06.22 - We planned to deploy the BABY Token today on the Mainnet, we are getting ready for 15th.
+June. \
-04.06.22 - The documents are getting updated again, we will extra guidelines on how to buy the BABY Token.
+04.06.22 - The documents are getting updated again, we will provide extra guidelines on how to buy the BABY Token.

 ---